freenandes/topo-da-mente/content/note/connected-home-switches.md

 #### Sunricher ZigBee Remote

-I’ve seen this brand recommended, but it’s sifficult to find.
+I’ve seen this brand recommended, but it’s difficult to find.
 Need to investigate more about it, but could potentially connect to all light in my ecosystem using the Zigbee connection.

 [Sunricher ZigBee Remote SR-ZG2819S-RGB](https://www.sunricher.com/4-groups-rgb-zigbee-remote-sr-zg2819s-rgb.html)